dmyersturnbull/tyrannosaurus/README.md

 Some of the packages in the table above need more explanation:
 - [hypermodern-python](https://github.com/cjolowicz/hypermodern-python)
   ([template](https://github.com/cjolowicz/cookiecutter-hypermodern-python)), a Poetry-powered Python template.
-It’s quite good but made a few unusual choices, such as [Nox](https://github.com/theacodes/nox), which has <500 Github stars.
+It’s good, but it made a few unusual choices, such as [Nox](https://github.com/theacodes/nox), which has <500 Github stars.
 - Both [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) and
   [django-init](https://github.com/Fueled/django-init) have fantastic setups for Django projects.
-  They’re definitely worth checking out for that.
 - [Cookiecutter-docker-science](https://github.com/docker-science/cookiecutter-docker-science) is an interesting project
   that doesn’t quite fit in this list.

-### Contributing:
+### 🍁 Contributing

 [New issues](https://github.com/dmyersturnbull/tyrannosaurus/issues) and pull requests are welcome.
 Please refer to the [contributing guide](https://github.com/dmyersturnbull/tyrannosaurus/blob/master/CONTRIBUTING.md)